TheRealBogi/AsusX555LD-HackintoshEFI/README.md

 RAM: 4GB DDR3L

-dGPU: Nvidia GeForce 820M (Disabled)
+dGPU: NVIDIA GeForce 820M (Disabled)

 iGPU: Intel HD Graphics 4400

 WiFi Card: Atheros AR956x

+DVD Drive: None (if your variant has a DVD drive, it (obviously) won't work)

 # Known Issues:
 - The brightness is low and changing it doesn't work until you put the laptop in sleep mode and wake it up.